aditya-nadkarni/spongecake/README.md

   -d '{"type": "screenshot"}'
 ```

+> **⚠️ SECURITY WARNING**: The container's web server has no authentication or encryption by default.
+Anyone with network access to the API port can control the container.
+For security-sensitive applications or when running in production environments, you should:
+> - Implement proper authentication if API access is required
+> - Consider network isolation or firewall rules to restrict access

 ### Port Configuration

 The API server runs on port 8000 by default.
 You can configure this using the `api_port` parameter when creating a Desktop instance: